Shiva -Karma and the thing itself

 Karma, which is not about reward or punishment but rather the results of one's deeds, impacts this self.

-Regardless of the circumstances, these effects may have a negative impact on a person's nature in subsequent incarnations.
+Regardless of the circumstances, these effects may negatively affect a person's nature in subsequent incarnations.

 According to Hindu doctrine, people can alter their karma through conscious acts and decisions.

-Hindus view the idea of Jesus eradicating karma as unsettling because it eliminates the personal narrative and opportunity for enlightenment (known as moksha) that comes with acknowledging one's duties.
+Hindus find the idea of Jesus eradicating karma unsettling because it eliminates the personal narrative and the opportunity for self-liberation, ‘moksha’, that comes from acknowledging one's duties.

-It can be helpful to think about the notion that an Atma (individual soul) could take on the form of a cow to highlight the distinctions between the Hindu and Western ideas of karma.
+It can be helpful to consider the idea that an Atma (individual soul) could settle into the form of a cow to highlight the distinctions between Hindu and Western ideas of karma.

 Only the cycle of life and death must be preserved, not cosmic equilibrium.